Pixelated and Afraid

-"Pixelated and Afraid" is the 12th episode of the 33rd season of the American animated television series The Simpsons, and the 718th episode overall.
+"Pixelated and Afraid" is the twelfth episode of the thirty-third season of the American animated television series The Simpsons, and the 718th episode overall.
 It aired in the United States on Fox on February 27, 2022.
 The episode was directed by Chris Clements and written by John Frink.
 The title is a spoof of Naked and Afraid.
+Maggie Simpson does not appear in this episode.

+In this episode, Homer and Marge are stranded in the wilderness on their way to a romantic resort and must learn to survive.
+The episode received positive reviews.